 You will then see all the transactions that led to the MAC of your product:

-The Moving Average Cost (MAC) of a bundle is the sum of the MAC of its components.
+The Moving Average Cost (MAC) of an Assembly is the sum of the MAC of its components.

 Let's take an example: